Login1990/CafeteriaBot/README.md

 ## Contacts

-Feel free to open issues or contact me directly at shamin2002@mail.ru
+Feel free to open issues or contact me directly at diamoindforever@mail.ru